 If you enjoyed my Butternut Squash and Lentil Soup you are going to love this recipe!
 Red lentils are a perfect way to increase the protein and fiber in any soup and you won't even notice they are there!
 This might be the creamiest soup you've ever tried even though no cream or milk of any kind is used.
 There's a trick - adding a touch of baking soda to the simmering vegetables achieves a silky, smooth, restaurant quality texture without having to use cream or a strainer.

-If you are looking for more creamy vegetable soups try my Roasted Tomato Soup with Red Peppers.
+If you are looking for more creamy vegetable soups try my Roasted Tomato Soup with Red Peppers or Broccoli Soup with White Beans.

 Jump to: